Isle of Wight Guru

 If you're a cyclist then the Red Squirrel Trail website suggests a route of 4.5 miles from Ryde to St Helens.
 It's a bit more inland in places.
 Another popular cycle route in the area goes along an old train line between St Helens and Brading.
 It's only two miles and goes near to a nature reserve.

 If you're trying to drag a child out for fresh air then a Treasure Trail or Geocaching might be the answer.
-Treasure Trails cost about £10 for a set of clues which you then use to explore a local area and see some local landmarks.
+Treasure Trails cost about £10 for a set of clues that you then use to explore a local area and see some local landmarks.
 The Bembridge Treasure Trail is a bit longer than most other trails on the Island but you can cycle it in a couple of hours.
-Meanwhile, Geocaching requires you to download an app to your phone which reveals that there are dozens of containers hidden around the Isle of Wight (and the rest of the World) for you to discover.
-It's free to start off and then you can pay extra to access more locations.

 Isle of Wight coastal path sign in Bembridge